opencap/protocol/CAP.md

 * Wallet now knows that a CAP server is running at https://opencap.domain.tld:443
 * Bob is sending BTC and the Asset ID for BTC is 0
 * Bob's wallet makes a GET request to the formulated URL: https://opencap.domain.tld:443/0/alice/domain.tld
-* If Alice truly has a BTC address on the server it will be sent back to Bob's wallet with an HTTP 200 Status OK.
+* If Alice truly has at least one BTC address on the server, it will be sent back to Bob's wallet with an HTTP 200 Status OK.

 ```javascript
 Code: 200